felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 Looking at the games that remain in my collection, I find it interesting to notice that, on average, I have only kept about 5-6 games per console.
-The Sega Saturn is over-represented here, because I am waiting for the Sega Saturn core to arrive on the MiSTer before selling any of those games.
+The Sega Saturn is over-represented here, because I am waiting for the Saturn core to arrive on the MiSTer before selling any of those games.
 As for the pink Famicom cartridges, they are the only unplayed games I will tolerate in my collection: they are too pretty to let go.
 :smiley: Fortunately, their value is quite low, so they are not stressful assets to own.

+This is what I keep for now, but nothing excludes the possibility to trim the collection down even further.
+I'm not making promises to anyone, anymore!

+Of course, I'd be hard-pressed to be separated from my precious Radiant Silvergun copy.
+To me, owning this game is like owning a picture of myself on Mt.
+Everest.
+It was the goal I had set out for myself, and I have the proof that I conquered it.
+Sure, since then I have owned games that were worth triple its value, but that was not my original intent.
+Radiant Silvergun is now the crown jewel of my collection 3.0, as it rightly deserves.

 # Final thoughts